Vintners' Federation of Ireland

 The Vintners' Federation of Ireland (VFI) is a trade association of publicans in Ireland.
 With over 4,000 members as at 2022, it lobbies vigorously on behalf of publicans.

-The VFI only represents publicans outside the Greater Dublin Area (even though their headquarters are in Rathfarnham, a suburb of Dublin).
+The VFI only represents publicans outside Dublin (even though their headquarters are in Rathfarnham, a suburb of Dublin).
 Its president (since April 2021) is Paul Moynihan who runs a pub in County Wicklow.
 The VFI produces a bi-monthly magazine VFI Voice.

 Dublin publicans are represented by the Licensed Vintners Association (LVA), a longer-established (but smaller) organisation.
 In 2014 the LVA and VFI floated the possibility of merging, but as at 2022 this has not happened.